easy-http/guzzle-layer/README.md

 <a href="https://sonarcloud.io/dashboard?id=easy-http_guzzle-layer"><img src="https://sonarcloud.io/api/project_badges/measure?project=easy-http_guzzle-layer&metric=bugs" alt="Bugs"></a>
 <a href="https://sonarcloud.io/dashboard?id=easy-http_guzzle-layer"><img src="https://sonarcloud.io/api/project_badges/measure?project=easy-http_guzzle-layer&metric=code_smells" alt="Bugs"></a>

-This is an HTTP layer for Guzzle Client based on [Http layer contracts](https://github.com/easy-http/layer-contracts).
+This is an HTTP layer for Guzzle Client based on [HTTP layer contracts](https://github.com/easy-http/layer-contracts).
-These contracts standardize the way you consume http clients like Guzzle, Symfony, and others with a consistent interface.
+These contracts standardize the way you consume HTTP clients like Guzzle, Symfony, and others with a consistent interface.
 No matter what client you are using, the methods you have to execute to do the job are the same for all!!.

-:computer: Check out all client layer implementations at [Easy Http](https://github.com/easy-http).
-This project contains several implementations for PHP Clients.

-:books: Check out the [WIKI](https://github.com/easy-http/layer-contracts/wiki) to learn how to use any layer that implements these contracts.
+:books: Check out the [Documentation](https://easy-http.com/docs) to learn how to use any layer that implements these contracts.

 This library supports the following versions of Guzzle Http Client.